Teme Augama Anishinabek: Human occupation

+Land claims

-In 1973, Chief Gary Potts of the Temagami Indian Band registered a land caution against The Crown, in Ontario, to stop development on the traditional territory of 10,000 square kilometres, which had been appropriated as Crown land.
-The Attorney-General of Ontario pursued legal action against the Band for this caution.
-While the TAA lost this court case in 1984, the Band proceeded with an appeal to the Supreme Court of Canada where in 1991 it was adjudicated that the Crown had breached its fiduciary obligations to the Temagami Indians and adhered the Band to the 1850 Robinson Huron Treaty.
+In 1973, The Teme-Augama Anishnabai exercised a land caution against development on the Crown land of 10,000 square kilometres-most of the Temagami area.
+The attorney-general of Ontario pursued legal action against the Band for this caution.
+The Teme-Augama Anishnabai lost this court case in 1984 and proceeded with an appeal to the Supreme Court.

-In 1988, the Ontario Minister of Natural Resources, Vince Kerrio, approved the expansion of the Red Squirrel logging road, directly through disputed territory.
-This prompted a series of roadblocks by the TAA in 1988-1989.
-Environmentalists and allies provided strong and continued public support.
+In 1988, the Ontario Minister of Natural Resources, Vince Kerrio approved the expansion of the Red Squirrel logging road, directly through Anishinaabe territory.
+This prompted a series of roadblocks by the Teme-Augama Anishnabai and by environmentalists in 1988-1989.

-In 1991, the Wendeban Stewardship Authority was created by the TAA and the Ontario government to manage four townships near the logging road.
-A land use plan was completed by the authority, however there was no funding nor workers to implement the plan.
-In February 1995 the authority started winding down and was replaced with the Temagami Comprehensive Planning Council.
+In 1991, the Teme-Augama Anishnabai and the Ontario Government created the Wendaban Stewardship Authority to manage the four townships near the logging road.
+The committee eventually dissolved.

-A Draft Settlement Agreement has been developed but a decision to accept the agreement by the community is yet to be determined.
+In August 1991, the Teme-Augama Anishnabai lost the land caution, though it was determined that Ontario and Canada have an outstanding fiduciary obligation for unfulfilled Robinson Huron Treaty obligations to which the Teme-Augama Anishnabai have been illegally adhered to.
+The Teme-Augama Anishnabai failed appeal in 1994 eventually lead to the land caution being lifted.

 The reserve

-The reserve is situated on a one square mile Island in the pristine Temagami Wilderness and Bear Island is home to over 200 permanent residents out of a total of over 500 registered members.
+The reserve is situated on a one square mile island in the pristine Temagami Wilderness and Bear Island is home to over 200 permanent residents out of a total of over 500 registered members.
 Community Days, held in late summer each year, bring back a large part of the full membership as it is an opportunity to renew friendships and family ties and participate in annual Band Council elections.

 The Band Council of Temagami First Nation is currently composed of Chief Arnold Paul, Second Chief John Turner, Councillors: Micheal Paul, Wayne Potts, Alice Moore, Jamie Friday, Jamie Saville and Doug Mckenzie Sr. The council was elected in July 2017 for a 3 year Term.

-The island was the 2020 Single Island Search (S.I.S.) winner.
-The S.I.S. is annual environmental project made by Ben Koser.